 Second, there are many ways your motorcycle could be damaged while in storage.
 Your motorcycle could be stolen or destroyed if the building where your motorcycle is stored burns down.

 Third, you may not even save money because instead of renewing your insurance policy, you will be starting with a new policy in the spring probably with a higher rate than the renewal rate.
 You may also lose other discounts.

-You might be able to choose a winter layup policy which will cover your motorcycle if it is damaged or stolen, but it will not give you insurance coverage to take your motorcycle on the road when the weather gets nice.
+You might be able to choose a winter layup policy that will cover your motorcycle if it is damaged or stolen, but it will not give you insurance coverage to take your motorcycle on the road when the weather gets nice.
 Don’t forget that there are some winter days where it is just too tempting to go for a ride.

 When you start riding again in the spring, Make sure that you check your insurance coverage to make sure you have the same coverage you had before the winter and that you have sufficient underinsured coverage.
 One of our clients said his underinsured coverage was reduced by GEICO from $300,000 to $25,000 during the winter but wasn’t increased again in the spring.